Parkhill Celebrates International Women in Engineering Day

 Why is it important for more young girls to become interested in engineering?

 Having diverse viewpoints in design matters.
 The spaces we design will be used by women, and many of the clients we work with are women.
 Engineering challenges require many different types of people and skills to be tackled effectively and women are part of that.
-Additionally, there is high demand for engineers as cities grow and the existing infrastructure ages.
+Additionally, there is a high demand for engineers as cities grow and the existing infrastructure ages.
 We need smarter, more thoughtful people to be interested in engineering to help build our future cities and communities.

 Have you participated in any events with the theme of inspiring STEM interest in young girls?
 If so, what and what was your experience like?

-I recently volunteered at Chicago Architecture Center’s Engineering Fest.
+I recently volunteered at the Chicago Architecture Center’s Engineering Fest.
 The festival invited children ages 8 – 14 to design, build, learn about engineering, and visit with different types of engineers.
 I manned the “bridge testing” station and remembered one girl who wouldn’t give up when her bridge failed.
-Each time she’d go to work a little more, then return with a repaired, stronger bridge design.
+Each time, she’d go to work a little more, then return with a repaired, stronger bridge design.
 I loved seeing and talking to all of the girls who were interested in engineering, and I’m excited about a future with more women engineers.

 René Hawklee, PE, CFM - Site Development & Planning